HomeGordo ReviewsGREASE – Mulwaree High School

 Possibly one of the most over-utilised phrases in theatre reviews is this… “Grease is STILL the word.”

-It’s a tempting phrase to use.
-It plays on the famous tagline “Grease is the word” and acknowledges how great and popular a show Grease is, how it features so many great and memorable songs and quotes, and how it has stood the test of time.
-It also supports a well-worn theatrical cliche that “you can’t do much wrong with Grease.”
+It’s a tempting phrase to trot out.
+It plays on the famous tagline “Grease is the word” and acknowledges how popular a show Grease is, how it features so many great and memorable songs and quotes, and how it has stood the test of time.
+It also supports a well-worn theatrical cliche … “you can’t go far wrong with Grease.”

 But the cliche’s wrong.
-Like that equally flawed pub bistro logic that you can’t go wrong with a chicken schnitzel.
-I have seen and eaten some absolute crimes and atrocities committed against schnitties over the years.
-Just because schnitties (and Grease) are beloved and bring a certain amount of audience good-will with them, doesn’t mean fans are ready to accept anyone butchering them.
+Like that equally flawed old saw used in cafes and bistros that you can’t go wrong with a chicken schnitzel.
+You bloody can!
+I’ve seen and eaten some absolute crimes and atrocities committed against schnitties over the years.
+Just because schnitties (and Grease… see … I linked it back) are beloved and bring a certain amount of audience good-will with them, doesn’t mean fans are ready to accept anyone butchering them.
+In fact, quite the opposite.
+They can be very protective.

-And I’m getting off track and delaying my verdict… but I just wanted to mention the stakes.
+I’m getting off track, but I just wanted to mention the stakes.
 It’s not just a case of `perform Grease and it will be good.’
 You have to earn it.
-Expectations, nostalgia and fondness are rightfully high.
+Expectations, nostalgia and fondness are rightfully high with this show.

-With the Mulwaree High School production of Grease currently being performed at GPAC, I’m happy to say those expectations are exceeded, and then some.
+With the Mulwaree High School production of Grease currently being performed at GPAC, I’m happy to say those expectations are exceeded.
+These guys earn it.
+And then some.

 In other words, Grease IS still the word.

 There’s so much to rave about in this show, let’s get into it.
 Let’s start with the staging.
 Chef’s kiss.
-I’m a huge fan of putting the band on the stage (even tried it on some times) and it works beautifully here where the band, a mix of students and staff, are not only tight pro-quality muso’s, but also add a wonderful performative element to the show.
-Incidentally, just on the band, and I’ve seen and been involved with sensational drummers in lots of shows, but (partly due to the performative role of the band) the performance by drummer Amelia Attard is THE.
-BEST performance by a drummer in any local show I’ve seen in all my sixty years.
+I’m a huge fan of putting the band on the stage (even tried it in some shows) and it’s often very good, and perfect here where the band, a mix of students and staff, are not only a tight pro-level ensemble of soundtrack quality muso’s, but they also add a wonderful performative element to the show.
+Incidentally, just on the band, and I’ve seen and been involved with sensational drummers in lots of shows and this isn’t dissing any of them, but the performance by drummer Amelia Attard (partly due to that performative nature of her role) is THE BEST performance by a drummer in any local show I’ve seen in all my years.
 And didn’t I see her in Simple, True and Lovely last year?
-Versatile!
+Versatile or what!

 But back to the stage.
-The black and white lino-like checkerboard squares on the floor of the stage that you’d find in any fifties and sixties themed diner… like Bernies in Moss Vale, or Rockabilly in Bathurst… or… God I miss sixties diners…but it just looks and feels right.
+The black and white lino-style checkerboard squares on the floor of the stage perfectly evoke fifties and sixties themed diner… like Bernies in Moss Vale, or Rockabilly in Bathurst… or… God I love sixties diners and we need one in Goulburn… and… where was I going?
+Oh yeah, it sets the mood and just looks and feels right.
 Well chosen, directors.
 Add to that the modular bits that are brought out to be tables, and beds, and chairs and you name it, and it’s a very adjustable and versatile stage.
 And the Rydell sign in the background adds its influence to the scenes as needed.
-I’d have to say this is my favourite set for a Grease production I’ve seen, and I’ve seen a bunch.
+I’d have to say this is my favourite set for a Grease production I’ve seen.
+Zero notes.

 The performances were exactly what this production needed to equal the brief before them.
 Vibed, enthusiastic and very highly skilled.
-Now, in coming days when I’m abused for doing this, I am saying sorry in advance.
-I’m going to name a few performers … and apologies that I wont get everyone and I’m working without notes and I am quite old and my memory grows dim… but the alternative to name no-one seems empty.
-Whether I name you or not, you were great!
+Now, in coming days when I’m abused for doing what I’m about to do, I will refer back to this apology that I’m giving in advance and and say I’m sorry not to have mentioned EVERYONE but it feels empty to mention no-one, and so armed with the genuine excuses that I’m old and my memory grows dim and I’m working without notes here, whether I name you or not, you were great!

-Sophie Pratt, another of the three sisters but not the ones from Macbeth, shone as Rizzo and was one of the actors that really drew my attention every time she was in a scene.
-She has a very palpable presence, was a standout out in the dancing on top of her acting and singing and I think we were all robbed that this junior version doesn’t include her solo “There are worse things I could do.”
+Sophie Pratt, another of the three sisters but not the weird ones from Macbeth, shone as Rizzo and was one of the actors that drew my attention every time she was in a scene.
+She has a very palpable presence about her, was a standout out in the dancing on top of her acting and singing, and I think we were all robbed that this junior version doesn’t include her solo “There are worse things I could do.”

 I was super impressed by the guys, particularly knowing just how hard it can be to get young blokes acting and singing.
 They all allowed themselves to be doofuses and misogynist clowns but with arcs that leaned towards just enough growth.